jdhwpgmbca/pcapture/README.md

 The src/main/resources/application.properties file contains a value called quarkus.hibernate-orm.database.generation which is set to drop-and-create.
 This is a useful development setting that drops the database on every startup.
 However, you'll more than likely want to change this to "none" instead once you have your database up and going, otherwise you'll have inconsistencies between what's been captured and what's listed in the database.
+The way I'd recommend to do this is to set QUARKUS_HIBERNATE_ORM_DATABASE_GENERATION=none for production, or you can use update for development.

 # Database Schema Upgrades